 ON Industries - Oil & Gas

 Directly and indirectly, the Oil & Gas industry accounts for 42% of global GHG emissions.
-Lenders are resultantly facing increasing pressure from shareholders to reduce their lending to the industry, and with rising fuel prices, economies and governments around the world, are catalyzing efforts to switch to more sustainable energy solutions.
+As a result, lenders are facing increasing pressure from shareholders to reduce their lending to the industry, and with rising fuel prices, mounting geopolitical tension, and a push to switch to more sustainable energy solutions, what does the future hold for this industry?

-Fortunately, renewable technologies have been getting cheaper - the cost of solar in the US has fallen more than 70 percent since 2011, while the cost of wind has fallen by almost two-thirds.
-How will the technological disruption of renewable energy impact the future of the Oil & Gas industry, and what can lenders do to future-proof their portfolios in this industry?
+Renewable technologies have been getting cheaper - the cost of solar in the US has fallen more than 70 percent since 2011, while the cost of wind has fallen by almost two-thirds.
+Meanwhile, Russia's invasion of Ukraine has driven oil and gas prices to their highest levels in a decade.
+How will events such as these impact the future of the Oil & Gas industry, and what can lenders do to future-proof their portfolios?

 Join us to learn:

-- How to develop a loan-level understanding of how transition risks will cascade down the Oil & Gas value chain
+- How to develop a loan-level understanding of how future challenges will cascade down the Oil & Gas value chain

 - How you can use scenario analysis on a loan-by-loan basis to manage credit outcomes

-- How your bank can turn this risk into an opportunity to support borrowers in their transition to the green economy
+- How your bank can turn this risk into an opportunity to support borrowers across the oil and gas supply chain and future-proof business models